Equity LifeStyle Properties (NYSE:ELS) Lifted to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Equity LifeStyle Properties (NYSE:ELS) from a hold rating to a buy rating in a research report released on Thursday morning, Zacks.com reports.
-Zacks Investment Research currently has $74.00 target price on the real estate investment trust’s stock.
+Zacks Investment Research upgraded shares of Equity LifeStyle Properties (NYSE:ELS) from a hold rating to a buy rating in a research note issued to investors on Wednesday, Zacks.com reports.
+The brokerage currently has $77.00 price target on the real estate investment trust’s stock.

 According to Zacks, “Equity Lifestyle Properties, Inc. is a self-administered, self-managed, real estate investment trust. “

-Several other equities research analysts have also recently commented on ELS.
-Royal Bank of Canada began coverage on shares of Equity LifeStyle Properties in a research report on Tuesday, March 30th.
-They set a sector perform rating and a $65.00 price target for the company.
-Robert W. Baird assumed coverage on shares of Equity LifeStyle Properties in a research note on Tuesday, January 19th.
-They set an outperform rating and a $67.00 price objective on the stock.
-Finally, BMO Capital Markets lifted their price objective on shares of Equity LifeStyle Properties from $66.00 to $67.00 in a research note on Monday, February 1st.
-Four analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-Equity LifeStyle Properties presently has a consensus rating of Buy and a consensus price target of $68.00.
+A number of other equities analysts also recently commented on the stock.
+Royal Bank of Canada started coverage on shares of Equity LifeStyle Properties in a research note on Tuesday, March 30th.
+They set a sector perform rating and a $65.00 target price on the stock.
+Robert W. Baird began coverage on shares of Equity LifeStyle Properties in a research note on Tuesday, January 19th.
+They issued an outperform rating and a $67.00 price target on the stock.
+Finally, BMO Capital Markets lifted their target price on shares of Equity LifeStyle Properties from $66.00 to $67.00 in a report on Monday, February 1st.
+Four investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+Equity LifeStyle Properties presently has an average rating of Buy and a consensus target price of $68.43.

-Equity LifeStyle Properties (NYSE:ELS) last posted its quarterly earnings data on Sunday, January 24th.
-The real estate investment trust reported $0.35 earnings per share for the quarter, missing the consensus estimate of $0.56 by ($0.21).
-Equity LifeStyle Properties had a net margin of 20.27% and a return on equity of 16.66%.
-The company had revenue of $271.90 million during the quarter, compared to analyst estimates of $267.99 million.
-During the same quarter in the previous year, the business posted $0.52 EPS.
-The company’s revenue was up 5.1% compared to the same quarter last year.
-On average, research analysts predict that Equity LifeStyle Properties will post 2.14 EPS for the current year.
+Equity LifeStyle Properties (NYSE:ELS) last posted its quarterly earnings results on Sunday, April 18th.
+The real estate investment trust reported $0.35 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.37 by ($0.02).
+The company had revenue of $296.00 million during the quarter, compared to analysts’ expectations of $282.29 million.
+Equity LifeStyle Properties had a return on equity of 16.66% and a net margin of 20.27%.
+The company’s quarterly revenue was up 5.5% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.59 EPS.
+As a group, sell-side analysts forecast that Equity LifeStyle Properties will post 2.14 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
-Stockholders of record on Friday, March 26th were given a $0.363 dividend.
-This represents a $1.45 dividend on an annualized basis and a dividend yield of 2.15%.
-The ex-dividend date of this dividend was Thursday, March 25th.
-This is a positive change from Equity LifeStyle Properties’s previous quarterly dividend of $0.34.
-Equity LifeStyle Properties’s payout ratio is currently 69.38%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, April 9th.
+Stockholders of record on Friday, March 26th were given a dividend of $0.363 per share.
+This represents a $1.45 annualized dividend and a dividend yield of 2.12%.
+The ex-dividend date was Thursday, March 25th.
+This is a boost from Equity LifeStyle Properties’s previous quarterly dividend of $0.34.
+Equity LifeStyle Properties’s dividend payout ratio is currently 69.38%.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Ropes Wealth Advisors LLC acquired a new position in Equity LifeStyle Properties during the fourth quarter worth $51,000.
-Marshall Wace North America L.P. acquired a new position in Equity LifeStyle Properties during the first quarter worth $69,000.
-Scotia Capital Inc. acquired a new position in shares of Equity LifeStyle Properties in the fourth quarter valued at $203,000.
-Brinker Capital Investments LLC acquired a new position in shares of Equity LifeStyle Properties in the third quarter valued at $207,000.
-Finally, CIBC World Markets Inc. acquired a new position in shares of Equity LifeStyle Properties in the fourth quarter valued at $208,000.
-Institutional investors and hedge funds own 91.49% of the company’s stock.
+A number of large investors have recently modified their holdings of the stock.
+Janney Montgomery Scott LLC raised its holdings in Equity LifeStyle Properties by 1.2% in the fourth quarter.
+Janney Montgomery Scott LLC now owns 16,626 shares of the real estate investment trust’s stock valued at $1,053,000 after acquiring an additional 197 shares in the last quarter.
+Treasurer of the State of North Carolina increased its stake in Equity LifeStyle Properties by 0.3% in the fourth quarter.
+Treasurer of the State of North Carolina now owns 66,538 shares of the real estate investment trust’s stock valued at $4,216,000 after purchasing an additional 220 shares during the last quarter.
+FDx Advisors Inc. increased its stake in Equity LifeStyle Properties by 5.1% in the fourth quarter.
+FDx Advisors Inc. now owns 5,253 shares of the real estate investment trust’s stock valued at $333,000 after purchasing an additional 254 shares during the last quarter.
+RB Capital Management LLC increased its stake in Equity LifeStyle Properties by 6.0% in the fourth quarter.
+RB Capital Management LLC now owns 5,553 shares of the real estate investment trust’s stock valued at $352,000 after purchasing an additional 313 shares during the last quarter.
+Finally, Oppenheimer & Co.
+Inc. increased its stake in Equity LifeStyle Properties by 6.0% in the fourth quarter.
+Oppenheimer & Co.
+Inc. now owns 5,670 shares of the real estate investment trust’s stock valued at $359,000 after purchasing an additional 319 shares during the last quarter.
+91.49% of the stock is currently owned by hedge funds and other institutional investors.

 We are a self-administered, self-managed real estate investment trust (ÂREITÂ) with headquarters in Chicago.
 As of January 25, 2021, we own or have an interest in 423 quality properties in 33 states and British Columbia consisting of 161,229 sites.